Huguitis/aoi.js-documentation/src/other/events/onMessageDeleteBulk.md

     - **createdAt** &rarr; Will return createdAt of the deleted messages.
     - **userIds** &rarr; Will return the user Ids of the users who sent the deleted messages.
     - **usernames** &rarr; Will return the usernames of the users who sent the deleted messages.
-    - **userTags** &rarr; Will return the usernames of the username and discriminator who sent the deleted messages.
+    - **userTags** &rarr; Will return the username and discriminator who sent the deleted messages.
     - **userMentions** &rarr; Will return the user mention of the users who sent the deleted messages.
     - **guildID** &rarr; Will return the guild ID of where the messages got deleted from.
     - **guildName** &rarr; Will return the guild name of where the messages got deleted from.